Federal Application for Extension of Time for Payment of Tax Due to Undue Hardship

 Historical Past-Year Versions of Federal Form 1127

-We have a total of five past-year versions of Form 1127 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 1127 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 1127 (Rev. December 2011)